 - We follow various compendia including USP/EP/JP as well as client-specific test procedures.

-- We have the capability to provide a complete scope of testing for your entire container system, including dye immersion and microbial immersion.
+- We have the capability to provide a complete scope of testing for your entire container system, including evaluation of container closure integrity.

-There are a number of compendia procedures designed to ensure that the container composition and functionality is appropriate for pharmaceutical products in various phases.
+There are a number of USP, EP, JP and FDA compendia procedures designed to ensure that the container composition and functionality is appropriate for pharmaceutical products in various phases.
+Eurofins BioPharma Product Testing utilizes these compendia methods, as well as client-supplied procedures for container analysis, including:

 - Permeation Testing